-“Everyone hates me.”
+“Everybody hates me.”
 “I have no friends.”
 These aren’t easy things for parents to hear.
 Your first instinct may be to try to fix it, or assure your child that it isn’t true.
+When your son or daughter cries “Nobody likes me,” you know that it’s time to do something.

 “As parents, what we want to say is, ‘That’s not true!’ because it’s painful for us to think that people hate our child, and it’s painful that our child thinks someone hates them.
 So we want to fix it; it’s a very strong impulse,” says parent coach and psychologist Erica Reischer.
 “But we have to hold ourselves back because if we do that, we inadvertently send the message that those feelings are bad, that maybe they can’t handle those feelings, and most importantly, it doesn’t give them the opportunity to develop coping skills.”